Low FODMAP pumpkin bread on a plate

 Description

-A delicious snack: low FODMAP pumpkin bread!
-Easy to make and handy for on-the-go.
-Gluten-free and lactose-free.
+Easy low FODMAP and gluten-free pumpkin bread!
+Quick to make and a perfect fall snack for on-the-go.
+Also lactose-free.

 Ingredients